Forest Management Plan frequently asked questions

 What is ecological thinning?

-Ecological thinning is an active forest management and climate adaptation tool undertaken to support forest health and resilience as the landscape continues to become drier and warmer.
-It involves the selective removal of individual trees to improve or maintain ecological values and reduce the current and future moisture stress of a given area.
+Ecological thinning is an active forest management tool undertaken to support forest health and resilience as the landscape continues to become drier and warmer.
+It involves the selective removal of individual trees to reduce water stress and improve the biodiversity of a given area.

-- increased resilience to drought, heatwave events and bushfire
+- increased resilience to drought, heatwave events, pests and bushfire

-- reduced fuel loads to mitigate the risk of bushfire
+- reduced fuel loads to mitigate bushfire risk

 - faster growth of remaining trees to maturity, reducing the time required to develop suitable habitat, such as hollows, for fauna

 Ecological thinning prescriptions will vary across forest ecosystems.
-The draft plan proposes an overall annual thinning program up to 8,000 hectares across all forest ecosystems, with additional areas able to be considered for thinning with the approval of the Minister for Environment.
+The plan proposes an overall annual thinning program of up to 8,000 hectares per year.

-Selection of specific locations for thinning will involve assessing observed and projected changes in rainfall, groundwater trends, forest condition and potential habitat for threatened species.
+Selection of specific locations for thinning involves assessing observed and projected changes in rainfall, groundwater trends, forest condition and potential habitat for threatened species.
 Any proposed thinning will also need to ensure protection of the value of the land to Aboriginal cultural heritage.

 Will the timber from ecological thinning activities be used?

-While the overall scale and location of ecological thinning will be driven by forest health objectives, the thinning of young regrowth stands will generate quantities of small stems which may result in excessive fire risk if left on the forest floor.
+While the overall scale and location of ecological thinning is driven by forest health objectives, the thinning of young regrowth stands will generate quantities of small stems which may result in excessive fire risk if left on the forest floor.

-The draft plan provides for the salvage, removal and sale of the timber generated, by the Forest Products Commission.
+The plan provides for the salvage, removal and sale of forest products from ecological thinning operations, by the Forest Products Commission.

 How will the success of ecological thinning be measured?

-The draft plan adopts an adaptive management approach to forest management.
-Practices such as ecological thinning will be conducted with sufficient monitoring to determine if it is working, or if changes need to be made over time.
+Under an adaptive management cycle, the effectiveness of ecological thinning operations will be assessed by monitoring programs to inform decision making for ongoing ecological thinning operations for the term of the plan.
+Monitoring will determine if it is working or if changes need to be made over time.

 How do you respond to some claims that ecological thinning is just logging by stealth?

-Ecological thinning will be designed to support biodiversity conservation, forest health and resilience as the landscape continues to become drier and warmer in the future.
-It is intended to occur in younger regrowth areas, with smaller trees, not the more mature forest with larger trees that the timber industry currently targets for sawlog products.
+Ecological thinning operations support biodiversity conservation, forest health and resilience as the landscape continues to become drier and warmer in the future by targeting smaller trees in young regrowth areas, and is not required to meet a quota for forest products.

 Other forest management activities

-What other active forest management activities are included in the draft plan?
+What other active forest management activities are included in the plan?

-Apart from thinning, the draft plan facilitates a range of active forest management programs and activities including prescribed burning, the control of pest animals and weeds, and the management of diseases such as Phytophthora dieback.
+Apart from ecological thinning, the plan facilitates a range of active forest management programs and activities including prescribed burning, the control of pest animals and weeds, and the management of diseases such as Phytophthora dieback.
+Many native flora, including threatened flora species, are susceptible to this disease.
+Management focuses on minimising the spread of dieback and utilising new control techniques and technologies.

 The Western Shield program delivers fox and feral cat management to over 85 percent of the area covered by the plan and will continue to be a key approach for biodiversity conservation and maintaining forest health over the next 10 years.
 DBCA will also seek to identify new and innovative approaches to managing foxes, feral cats and other pest animals.